What Is an Age Discrimination Complaint?

 3. Explain your experiences with age discrimination and state your desired resolution.

 That’s it!
 DoNotPay will do the rest.
-It will deliver your anonymous age discrimination complaint on your behalf.
+It will deliver your anonymous age discrimination complaint to your employer or HR department!

 Aside from fighting discrimination, DoNotPay empowers you to fight other injustices.
 DoNotPay - the world’s first robot lawyer - is your sidekick as you set out to address the following issues: